briandrum/codes.forchagrin.com/_chapters/chapter-105-public-contracts.md

 9. _(i)_ **Time for Award of Bids.** In the notice of public bidding required for the bid solicitation, the Village shall establish the time limit after bid submission for awarding a contract.
 Submitted bids may not be withdrawn during this period.
-The Village’s failure to award and execute the contract within this period invalidates the entire bid proceedings and all bids submitted, unless the time for awarding and executing the contract is extended by mutual consent of the Village and the bidder whose bid the Village accepts and with respect to
+The Village's failure to award and execute the contract within this period invalidates the entire bid proceedings and all bids submitted, unless the time for awarding and executing the contract is extended by mutual consent of the Village and the bidder whose bid the Village accepts and with respect to